mikelazzaro/ansible-dns/README.md

 ssh-keygen -f phoenix.pem -y > phoenix.pub
 ```

-_Note: if you want to use a different SSH key name, or if your SSH keys are located somewhere other than `~/.ssh/`,
+**Note:** if you want to use a different SSH key name, or if your SSH keys are located somewhere other than `~/.ssh/`,
-you'll need to specify the correct values in the Terraform vars file, `terraform/terraform.tfvars` and
+you'll need to specify the correct values in:
+- the Terraform vars file: `terraform/terraform.tfvars`
-the `group_vars/all` file._
+- the "ansible_private_key_file" variable in `group_vars/all`

 ### Environment Setup